bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 | `modalId`          | property | The modal's ID                                                                                                                                                                                                                                                                                              |

-You can set the value of `trigger` by passing an argument to the component's `hide()` method for advanced control (i.e. detecting what button or action triggerd the modal to hide).
+You can set the value of `trigger` by passing an argument to the component's `hide()` method for advanced control (i.e. detecting what button or action triggered the modal to hide).

 **Note:** `ok`, `cancel`, or `close` events will be only emitted when the argument to `hide()` is strictly `'ok'`, `'cancel'`, or `'headerclose'` respectively.
 The argument passed to `hide()` will